True Crime delivers some of the Region's worst tales of murder, deceit and betrayal. Check out this slideshow to see where the cases stand.

 TRUE CRIME: Munster doctor vanishes without a trace

-MUNSTER — It's been nearly five years since a surveillance camera captured Dr. Promila Mehta-Paul making a bank deposit in Highland.
+MUNSTER — It's been several years since a surveillance camera captured Dr. Promila Mehta-Paul making a bank deposit in Highland.

 Mehta-Paul, 70, made the deposit on March 21, 2011.
 She didn't return to her Highland practice the next day, though she had scheduled appointments.
 Mehta-Paul worked as an ophthalmologist.